How to Build a Pergola Step by Step

 - Install the rafters over the beam, secure using 3” screws provided with the kit into the predrilled holes in the beam.

-Note: If you choose pressure treated pine, do not paint or stain until the wood is dry.
+- If you choose pressure treated pine, do not paint or stain until the wood is dry, typically 2-3 months depending on your climate.

 Building a Full Size Pergola